michael13Grinder/Jupiter-Blue/wiki.md

 ## Progress
 - Finish configuring the radar for gesture recognition
 - Start trying the machine learning with the radar
-- Start coding the M5 Core 2 for timer
+- Start coding the M5 Core 2 for timer purpose

 ### Publish Gesture